markjart/bamazon/README.md

 # Bamazon
-### a Command Line Storefront Powered by Node.js and MySQL
+### A Command Line Storefront Powered by Node.js and MySQL

 ## Getting Started